-• Task 2: Establish Plan Vision, Goals, and Objectives
+Task 2: Establish Plan Vision, Goals, and Objectives

-- Incorporate themes of sustainability, inclusion, environmental stewardship, safety, preservation, accessibility, and historical and cultural character. - Consider future trends and planning best practices for use of public space for recreation, wellness, and community-building.
+- Incorporate themes of sustainability, inclusion, environmental stewardship, safety, preservation, livability, accessibility, social equity, and historical and cultural character. - Consider future trends and planning best practices for use of public space for recreation, wellness, and community-building. - Review previously established vision, goals, and objectives of the previous plans and utilize the community engagement process to establish recommendations to complete this task.

-Task 3: Background Review
+• Task 3: Background Review

-Review all relevant City and State laws, regulations, and documents related to parks, open space, trails, and recreation programming.
+- Review all relevant City and State laws, regulations, and documents related to parks, open space, trails, and recreation programming.
 This includes existing City plans and documents, such as the Parks and Open Space Plan, Recreation Plan, General Plan, Precise Plans, Housing Element, Community Tree Master Plan, existing agreements, and the Five-Year Capital Improvement Program (CIP) as well as relevant State frameworks, such as the Quimby Act.
 Provide an in-depth review of related City Code and Council policies to identify key policies or standards to update.

-• Task 4: Community Outreach
+• Task 4: Community Engagement